Samsung Galaxy Z Flip hands-on: Razr who?

 Real-world testing may reveal shortcomings we just can't pick out right now, but I find myself feeling less concerned about what would happen to the Z Flip after a butterfingers moment.
 (It doesn't hurt that the hinge has been reinforced with special fibers to keep debris out of the phone itself.)
 And I simply can't convey to you just how much better a proper glass screen feels to use than a plastic OLED -- that nagging, back-of-my-head concern about scratching that internal screen is gone.
 Apart from a noticeable crease, using the Z Flip feels just like using a regular phone.

 As it turns out, "feel" counts for a lot where foldables are concerned, and Samsung has a surprisingly good handle on it here.
 While the Z Flip doesn't click into place quite as convincingly as the Razr does, it also doesn't make a tell-tale creaking sound.
 (At least, as far as I could tell -- it was pretty loud in there.)
 And to Samsung's credit, the hinge system in place here allows for more flexibility than what I've seen before.
 You can, for instance, prop the Z Flip open 90 degrees so you can rest the phone on a table and have it shoot with either of the 12MP rear cameras.
+That might not sound terribly exciting, but if it saves from having to carry a tripod around, I'm all for it.

-I'm still collecting my thoughts about the Galaxy Z Flip, so please refresh for updates.
-In the meantime, check out these photos we took on-site.
+Ultimately, though, the Z Flip has two things going for it that make it especially attractive compared to the Razr.
+For one, it packs a pair of batteries that provide 3,300mAh of power in total.
+I know we're not exactly making one-to-one comparisons, but flagship phones we tested with similar specs last year could generally stick around for more than a full day -- that's about the minimum you should accept from a premium smartphone.
+And speaking of premium, the Z Flip's price is hard to argue with: At $1,380, it's more than $100 less expensive than the Razr.
+Well, for now, anyway.